-Using the template inheritance as a bi-allelic marker for every scaffold in the respective assemblies, we devised a method to cluster scaffolds based on the expectation that those belonging to the same chromosome will show the same bi-allelic template pattern across multiple Strand-seq libraries.
+Using the template inheritance as a bi-allelic marker for every scaffold in the respective assemblies, we devised a method to cluster scaffolds based on the expectation that those belonging to the same chromosome will show the same bi-allelic template pattern across multiple Strand-seq libraries [24].
 To achieve this, all fragments from a single Strand-seq cell were divided into one of three groups based on the inheritance patterns of their templates: WW, CC, or WC, and then grouped and ordered based on shared inheritance states between all fragments and across all cells (Figure 2).
 In this way, we were able to assign each scaffold to a linkage group (LG), where all scaffolds within the same LG belonged to the same physical chromosome.
 The software is able to account for the fact that assembly scaffolds may be in 5'-3' or 3'-5' orientation and reorients fragments into the same directions.
-These LGs are therefore equivalent to a 'super scaffold': they encompass many scaffolds and fragments that cluster together, are oriented in the same direction and represent a draft chromosome (Figure 2).
-Moreover, since the strand inheritance pattern is a feature of the entire chromosome, Strand-seg is able to resolve scaffold associations along entire chromosomes rather than at a megabase level.
-For each scaffold assembly, the majority (> 90%) of fragments clustered together into the same number of LGs as there are chromosomes from that organism (Figure 1).
-For example, for the ferret genome (20,XX), 97.9 % of the assembly fragments mapped to the 20 largest LGs (Figure 4, Supplementary Figure 3).
+These LGs are therefore equivalent to a 'super scaffold': they encompass many scaffolds and fragments that cluster together, are oriented in the same direction, and represent a draft chromosome (Figure 2).
+Moreover, since the strand inheritance pattern is a feature of the entire chromosome, Strand-seq is able to resolve scaffold associations along entire chromosomes rather than at a megabase level.

+For each scaffold assembly, the majority (>90%) of fragments clustered together into the same number of LGs as there are chromosomes from that organism (Figure 1).
+For example, for the ferret genome (20,XX), 97.9% of the assembly fragments mapped to the 20 largest LGs (Figure 4, Supplementary Figure S3).
 Each of these 20 groups represent scaffolds that have been correctly oriented and show co-inherited strand states, consistent with them belonging on the same chromosome.
-Similarly, 90.9 % of Guinea Pig (32,XX) scaffolds mapped to the 32 largest LGs (Supplementary Figures 3 & 4), and 90.4 % of Tasmanian Devil (7,XY) assembly fragments mapped to 7 LGs (Supplementary Figure 5).
+Similarly, 90.9% of Guinea pig (32,XX) scaffolds mapped to the 32 largest LGs (Supplementary Figures S3 and S4), and 90.4% of Tasmanian devil (7,XY) assembly fragments mapped to 7 LGs (Supplementary Figure S5).
 Since unlocalized and unplaced fragments are not tethered to whole chromosome scaffolds, the orientation of these fragments was expected to be mostly random.
-Our data supported this, showing there were approximately equal numbers of unlocalized and unplaced fragments represented in each direction (Figure 5B).
-Using the same methodology, we were able to locate many of the unlocalized fragments present in the chromosome-stage assemblies for the pig, zebrafish and Xenopus.